Hollow Man: Plot

-Brilliant but narcissistic scientist Sebastian Caine has developed a serum for the military that can make a subject invisible.
+Brilliant but narcissistic scientist Sebastian Caine develops a serum for the military that renders a subject invisible.
 His team includes ex-girlfriend Linda McKay, Matt Kensington, Sarah Kennedy, Janice Walton, Carter Abbey, and Frank Chase.
-The team succeeds in reversing the procedure, returning an invisible gorilla to visibility.
-Sebastian becomes infatuated with Linda again, but, unbeknownst to him, she has become involved with Matt.
+Sebastian finally devises a means to reverse the process, which they successfully test on an invisible gorilla.
+Sebastian also continues to pursue Linda romantically, unaware that she is now involved with Matt.